cneben/react-maplibre-standalone/README.md

 Using the Chamonix BBOX, you should end up with 4 `.hgt` files that are easy to process with GDal.

-We have been very succesfull with other DEM sources:
+We have been very successful with other DEM sources:
   - **Worldwide**:
     - **Japan PALSAR2** https://www.eorc.jaxa.jp/ALOS/en/dataset/fnf_e.htm (approx 25m resolution).
   - **Europe**: